sawano/java-commons/README.md

 #### se.sawano.java.commons.lang.Streams
 Utility methods for working with `java.util.stream.Stream`.

+#### se.sawano.java.commons.lang.ThrowableFunction and se.sawano.java.commons.lang.ThrowableSupplier
+Functional interfaces that are handy when dealing with legacy code.

 ##Java version compatibility
 As of version 2, java-commons is compiled with Java 8.
 Java 6 compatible binaries remains in the 1.x branch.
 I.e. all 1.x versions will continue to be Java 6 compatible and available from Maven
 Central.